Respect (song)

-"Respect" is a song written and originally recorded by American soul singer Otis Redding.
-It was released in 1965 as a single from his third album Otis Blue/Otis Redding Sings Soul and became a crossover hit for Redding.
+"Respect" is a song by American soul singer-songwriter Otis Redding, and later rearranged by Aretha Franklin to become her breakout hit.
+It was released in 1965 as a single from Redding's third album Otis Blue/Otis Redding Sings Soul and became a crossover hit for Redding.

-In 1967, fellow soul singer Aretha Franklin covered and rearranged "Respect", resulting in a bigger hit and her signature song.
-The music in the two versions is significantly different, while a few changes in the lyrics resulted in different narratives around the theme of human dignity that have been interpreted as commentaries on traditional gender roles.
+In 1967, Franklin (the "Queen of Soul") rearranged, rephrased, and covered "Respect", resulting in one of her biggest hits and her signature song.
+The music in the two versions is significantly different, while a few changes in the lyrics resulted in different narratives around the theme of human dignity that have been interpreted as commentaries on gender roles, relationships and "respect".

 Franklin's interpretation became a feminist anthem for the second-wave feminism movement in the 1970s.
 It has often been considered one of the best R&B songs of its era, earning Franklin two Grammy Awards in 1968 for "Best Rhythm & Blues Recording" and "Best Rhythm & Blues Solo Vocal Performance, Female", and being inducted in the Grammy Hall of Fame in 1987.
 In 2002, the Library of Congress honored Franklin's version by adding it to the National Recording Registry.
-It was placed number five on the 2004 version of Rolling Stone magazine's list of "The 500 Greatest Songs of All Time" and number one on the 2021 version of the list.
+It was placed number five on the 2004 version of Rolling Stone magazine's list of "The 500 Greatest Songs of All Time," number one on the 2021 version of the list, and number four on its list of "The 100 Best Protest Songs of All Time."
 It was also included in the list of "Songs of the Century", by the Recording Industry of America and the National Endowment for the Arts.

 Otis Redding original

 Writing and recording

-At first a ballad, "Respect" was brought to Redding by Speedo Sims, who intended to record it with his band, the Singing Demons.
-No one is really sure who wrote the original version of the song.
+At first a ballad, "Respect" was brought to Redding by Earl "Speedo" Sims, who intended to record it with his band, the Singing Demons.
+There are differing accounts as to who wrote the original version of the song.
 Bandleader Percy Welch said it was a guitarist at Bobby Smith's recording studio in Macon.
 Redding took Sims' version, rewrote the lyrics and sped up the tempo.
 Sims went with the band to the Muscle Shoals studios, but was unable to produce a good version.
 Redding then decided to sing the song himself, which Sims agreed to.
 Redding also promised to credit Sims, but this never happened.
 Sims never pressed Redding on the issue, possibly because he himself had not really written it in the first place.
-The original version of "Respect" was produced by Steve Cropper, who also played instrumentals for the hit track along with William Bell and Earl Sims on backup vocals.
+Steve Cropper produced the session.